lambda826/My-Notebook/99 Interview/Behavior Interview.md

 3. I did my best to learn the related AWS knowledge and our specific business domain which was related to that task.
 4. I was not familiar with the developing and testing process of the team, so I involved other team members showing me how to do that.
 5. I worked on weekends in order to catch up the deadline, I had to, but our use case was kinda very unique, there was no related document internal or external.
-6. The monday I told my manager about my difficulties, she basically gave me some contacts that I should ask for help.
-After some chat and iteration, we concluded that the issue was not on our side, and we were not about to fix it.
+6. On the next Monday I told my manager about my difficulties, she basically gave me some contacts that I should ask for help.
+7. After some chat and iteration, we concluded that the issue was not on our side, and we were not about to fix it.
 So I involved the team who was running campaign and let them know the issue.
 After some investigation, they fixed it.

 ## Ambuiguity Handling

 ## Quick Learning
-There was a migration project which asked us to migrate our service off from a very old technology, which was written by Mason.
-I didn't even hear of that technology before, everyone wasn't willing to take that ownership, but I stepped ahead.
-The timeline was pretty tight.
+1. There was a migration project which asked us to migrate our service off from a very old technology, which was written by Mason.
+2. I didn't even hear of that technology before, everyone wasn't willing to take that ownership, but I stepped ahead.
+3. The timeline was pretty tight.
 I was not familiar with the system nor the languange.
-I basically spent one week on learning this language and ramping up with system.
-I delivered the migraiton before the deadline, and my manager told me that he was so impressed that I couldn't believe I got this done in such a short time, especially I had to learn a lot of stuff.
+4. I basically spent one week on learning this language and ramping up with system.
+5. I delivered the migraiton before the deadline, and my manager told me that he was so impressed that I couldn't believe I got this done in such a short time, especially I had to learn a lot of stuff.

 ## Constructive Feedback Received